carmencchow/cyclistic_casestudy/README.md

 ![monthly_rides](https://github.com/user-attachments/assets/bd62f6c4-ab37-4ff6-bde8-8cd15651444e)

-The bar chart above shows that the number of <b>rides by casual riders begins to increase in the April</b> and continues into the summer months, with June, July, and August having the highest number of rides.
+The bar chart above shows that the number of <b>rides by casual riders begins to increase in April</b> and continues into the summer months, with June, July, and August having the highest number of rides.
 In fact, <b>from April 2024 to May 2024, the number of rides increased significantly by 79.4%</b>, rising from 92,111 to 164,316 rides, while the number of rides by annual members only increased by 34.8%, from 200,293 to 270,000 during the same period.
 From October 2023 to November 2023, <b>casual riders saw a 44% decrease in rides, </b> dropping from 128,289 to 71,053, while annual members experienced a smaller 25.9% decrease, with the number of rides dropping from 268,598 to 199,086.

+![distance_month](https://github.com/user-attachments/assets/fd17fe7e-87a9-4037-8cd3-95e318dac040)

 With the warmer weather, <b>April is also when both groups start biking longer distances</b>.
 This trend continues into the summer months before dropping off again in September.
 Both groups experience a decline in ride distances from October to January.

-![distance_month](https://github.com/user-attachments/assets/fd17fe7e-87a9-4037-8cd3-95e318dac040)

 <h3><b>Location</b></h3>